 - You will receive a "First notice" e-mail after the items you have on-loan become overdue.

 - You will receive a "Long time overdue" e-mail when the overdue fees have reached 1000 demerit points and more.

-All notices include email, phone number and LRC URL to contact the Library if you have any questions to ask.
-Please check with library staff for total before payment.
+All notices include email, phone number and Library URL to contact us if you have any questions.
 Upon return of late items your borrowing and student network privileges (this includes My WAI access) can be reinstated, and transcripts of results can be released.

-Please note: We do not send our notices by post, due to William Angliss Institute's commitment to sustainability and the LRC's aim to reduce its own environmental impact.
+Please note: We do not send our notices by post, due to William Angliss Institute's commitment to sustainability and the Library's aim to reduce its own environmental impact.

-Items returned in the afterhours return chute outside of the LRC will not be taken off your record until the next working day.
+Items returned in the return chute next to the Building B lift when we are closed, will not be taken off your record until the next working day.